 Another long-lived Maine Coon cat was Corduroy, a male cat from Sister, Oregon.
 At one time, Corduroy held the Guinness Book of World Records title for the World’s Oldest Cat, who lived to be 27.
 The current title is held by a cat named Crème Puff, who lived to be 38 years and 2 days old.
 She was a Tabby mix.

 Frequently Asked Questions

 Do male or female Maine Coons live longer?

 Both males and females are expected to live 10 to 15 years.
-There is no research or data available to support the idea that males or females live longer than the other.
+There is no research or data available to support the idea that males or females live longer.

 What is old for a Maine Coon?

-Maine Coon cats often live to be well over 15 years old, and there are many that live to 18 or even over 20 years.
+Maine Coon cats often live to be well over 15 years old, and many live to 18 or even over 20 years.
 Felines go through six phases of life: